The Risky Business of Investing Behavior

-According to a landmark study on prospect theory and risk aversion in investing, people are more likely to be concerned about avoiding loss than they are about the possibility of gains.
+According to a landmark study on prospect theory and risk aversion in investing behavior, people are more likely to be concerned about avoiding loss than they are about the possibility of gains.
 When it comes to successful investing, we can see how that stance might be counterintuitive.

 Think of risk as a scale.
 Our attitudes and behaviors create unique layers that often reside somewhere between risk seekers on one end, and risk avoiders on the other.